cogentcore/core/text/textcore/README.md

 ## TODO

-* demo/collections/table, select file -- scrolling doesn't update cleanly.
+* resizing is super janky: due to async, need a Composer.Redraw action.

-* resizing is super janky
+* editor: at start of scrolling, it is jumping back to current cursor -- scrolling flag is not set early enough?

 * even fixed elements with no scroll can be pulled down with scrolling, for the "pull down refresh" action; animation restores to prior location